jaydipjsuvagiya/frontend-developers-meetup/02-2020/README.md

 ## Project Structure
-We can manage our scss structure like this [click here](https://www.sitepoint.com/architecture-sass-project/)
+We can manage our scss structure like this [See here](https://www.sitepoint.com/architecture-sass-project/)

 *Please note that all things we discussed/referred is our own way to get work done. this is not recommended/useful in all cases so think about what fits best to you*